jasper-zanjani/notes/docs/Rust/Crates/Rocket.md

 <!--

-The documentation for rocket uses some bizarre terminology which I haven't found properly explained, all of which is consistent with the project's astronautical theming (i.e. launch, ignite, fairing, etc).
+The documentation for rocket uses some bizarre terminology which I haven't found properly explained, all of which is consistent with the project's theme of rocketry: launch, ignite, fairing, etc.

 This includes the concept of guards, which appear to refer to using Rust types for data validation.